elasticluster/elasticluster/docs/usage.rst

     Show an help message and exits.

 ``-v, --verbose``
-    Adding one or more `-v` will increase the verbosity accordingly.
+    Adding one or more `-v` will increase the verbosity.
+Usually elasticluster creates new VMs in parallel, to speedup the process, but if you run it with at least *four* `-v` options, elasticluster will not fork and will start the VMs sequentially.
+Useful for debugging.

 ``-s PATH, --storage PATH``